beartype/beartype/README.rst

 Funding
 =======

-Beartype is currently financed as a purely volunteer open-source project.
-However, prior funding sources include:
+Beartype is currently financed as a purely volunteer open-source project – which is to say, it's unfinanced.
+Prior funding sources (*yes, they once existed*) include:

 #.
 Over the period 2015—2018 preceding the untimely death of `Paul Allen`_,
    beartype was graciously associated with the `Paul Allen Discovery Center`_